Facebook Pixel Social Work Major | Western Kentucky University

 SWRK 301

-Prerequisite: SWRK 101 and restricted to social work majors and minors.
-Explores how students' personal identity and experiences shape views of social, economic, and environmental justice issues affecting marginalized populations.
+Prerequisite: SWRK 101 with a minimum grade of C. Explores how students' personal identity and experiences shape their view of social, economic, and environmental justice issues affecting marginalized populations.
 Focuses on building upon this understanding to begin to develop cultural competence in preparation for social work practice with vulnerable client systems.
+Note: Admission to the BSW progra required.
+Restriction: Enrollment is limited to students in Social Work (459) or Social Work (594).

 SWRK 330